Steering proton migration in hydrocarbons using intense few-cycle laser fields

 Despite its direct relevance to applied chemistry, studies regarding the control of the hydrogen migration process have been scarce, and have been limited to theory \cite{Uiberacker2004,Madjet2013} for a long time.
-However, recently progress has been made in coherently controlling isomerization reactions using fundamental parameters of ultrafast strong-field laser sources.
+However, recent progress has been made in coherently controlling isomerization reactions using fundamental parameters of ultrafast strong-field laser sources.
 Xie, \etal varied the pulse duration and intensity to explore the isomerization of ethylene \cite{Xie2014}, and reported control of the total fragmentation yields of various hydrocarbons \cite{Xie2012}.

-Here, we demonstrate control over the direction of the hydrogen migration using the electric-field waveform of intense few-cycle laser pulses.
-This approach goes beyond earlier work on tolluene \cite{Kaziannis2014} and methanol \cite{Kotsina2015} using two-color pulses with a duration of tens of fs.
-In contrast, the duration of our few-cycle laser pulses is significantly shorter than the time scale of the isomerization dynamics, therefore avoiding charge-resonance-enhanced ionization \cite{Zuo1995} occuring at large internuclear distances \cite{Kling2006a}.
-Moreover, the an influence of electron localization-assisted enhanced ionization on the dissociation reactions, recently demonstrated for acetylene theoretically \cite{Lotstedt2012,Lotstedt2013} and experimentally \cite{Gong2014}, is also avoided.
+Here, we demonstrate steering of the direction of the hydrogen migration using the electric-field waveform of intense few-cycle laser pulses.
+This approach goes beyond earlier work on toluene \cite{Kaziannis2014} and methanol \cite{Kotsina2015} using two-color pulses with a duration of tens of fs.
+In contrast, the duration of our few-cycle laser pulses is significantly shorter than the time scale of the isomerization dynamics, therefore avoiding charge-resonance-enhanced ionization \cite{Zuo1995} occurring at large internuclear distances \cite{Kling2006a}.
+Moreover, an influence of electron localization-assisted enhanced ionization on the dissociation reactions, recently demonstrated for acetylene theoretically \cite{Lotstedt2012,Lotstedt2013} and experimentally \cite{Gong2014}, is also avoided.
 In comparison to earlier experiments using longer pulses, our experiment therefore allows the study of the pure predetermination of a molecular reaction, in the sense that the laser field initiates a reaction but is not present during the actual reaction.

 The electric field of a few-cycle laser pulse can be described in the time domain as $E(t) = E_0(t) \cos{\left(\omega t + \phi\right)}$, where $E_0(t)$ is the envelope, $\omega$ the carrier frequency, and $\phi$ is the phase between the carrier and the envelope (carrier envelope phase; CEP).
 The CEP determines the electric field waveform on a sub-femtosecond timescale and has proven to be a powerful parameter for controlling electron motion in various systems \cite{Paulus2001, Baltuska2003, Kling2006a, Schiffrin2013}.
 It has also recently been shown to apply to the control of nuclear wavepackets \cite{Alnaser2014}.